ijl/orjson/README.md

 `bytes`, `bytearray`, `memoryview`, and `str` input are accepted.
 If the input exists as a `memoryview`, `bytearray`, or `bytes` object, it is recommended to pass these directly rather than creating an unnecessary `str` object.
+That is, `orjson.loads(b"{}")` instead of `orjson.loads(b"{}".decode("utf-8"))`.
 This has lower memory usage and lower latency.

 The input must be valid UTF-8.

 orjson maintains a cache of map keys for the duration of the process.
 This causes a net reduction in memory usage by avoiding duplicate strings.
-The keys must be at most 64 bytes to be cached and 512 entries are stored.
+The keys must be at most 64 bytes to be cached and 1024 entries are stored.

 The global interpreter lock (GIL) is held for the duration of the call.